f5devcentral/f5-agility-labs-dns/docs/class2/module3/lab1.rst

 Name Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Define the Active Directory server as a nameserver and initiate a zone transfer.
+First, we define the Ubuntu server as a *nameserver* and initiate a zone transfer.

 Navigate to **DNS  ››  Delivery : Nameservers : Nameserver List**